xorsal/cazt/README.md

 [![GitHub](https://img.shields.io/badge/github-zkfrov%2Fcazt-blue)](https://github.com/zkfrov/cazt)

 **CAZT = cast + Aztec** is a command-line tool inspired by Foundry's `cast`, but specifically designed for the Aztec Network.
-It provides a comprehensive set of utilities for interacting with Aztec nodes, computing hashes, managing addresses, and working with Aztec-specific data structures.
+It provides a comprehensive set of utilities for interacting with Aztec nodes, managing keys and wallets, deploying contracts, and working with Aztec-specific data structures.

 ## Installation